awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 + The files must be publicly readable unless you secure your content in Amazon S3 by using a CloudFront origin access identity\.
 For more information, see [Restricting access to Amazon S3 content by using an origin access identity \(OAI\)](private-content-restricting-access-to-s3.md)\.

 **Important**
 If the origin is an Amazon S3 bucket, the bucket name must conform to DNS naming requirements\.
-For more information, go to [ Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, go to [ Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service User Guide*\.

 When you change the value of **Origin Domain Name** for an origin, CloudFront immediately begins replicating the change to CloudFront edge locations\.
 Until the distribution configuration is updated in a given edge location, CloudFront continues to forward requests to the previous HTTP server or Amazon S3 bucket\.
 As soon as the distribution configuration is updated in that edge location, CloudFront begins to forward requests to the new HTTP server or Amazon S3 bucket\.